fbpx

 • Warre Hive – Noted for its quick and easy assembly, the Warre Hive is derived from the Top Bar hive and also attempts to mimic how bees construct their honeycombs in the wild.
 Experts suggest that this hive is suitable for those who are looking to help sustain the bee population and are not looking for high honey production.

-• Flow Hive – This is a recently adopted concept from Australia, where the surplus honey is allowed to flow from the hive without the need to smoke the bees.
+• Flow Hive – This is a recently adopted concept from Australia, where surplus honey is allowed to flow from the hive without the need to smoke the bees.
 The interior is engineered to collect surplus honey and allow it to flow out of the hive and be collected.
 Frames can be added to give added capacity.

 • Five-Frame Nuc Hive – Based on the Langstroth design, this hive is suitable for raising a new queen and creating a swarm.
 Because it is small and portable, it is often used to transport swarms.
 With only five frames, there is no room for expansion, so its use can be limited.